-Despite WBN reporting Wilder’s team stating their wishes to respond to contract assurances this week, Hearn has questioned the desire of Shelly Finkel and his team to make the fight happen.
+Despite WBN reporting Wilder’s team stating their wishes to respond to contract assurances this week, Hearn has questioned Shelly Finkel and his team’s desire to make the fight happen.

 Wilder gave a lengthy video interview expressing his views on negotiations over the weekend, leading to the Matchroom boss giving his retort.

-“Let’s just stick to facts.
-We made them an offer firstly, they didn’t even reply,” Hearn told Sky Sports.
+“Let’s stick to facts.
+We made them an offer firstly.
+They didn’t even reply,” Hearn told Sky Sports.

 “I can’t quite make out whether people are lying to Deontay about the negotiations or he is just completely deluded.